villa renovation

 Key Renovation Areas

-• Energy Efficiency: Installed modern insulation, energy-efficient appliances, and updated the heating system.
+• Energy upgrades: Modern insulation, energy-efficient appliances, heating system updated.

 Outcome